 The trials and research section has information about what trials are including information about the 4 phases of trials.
-If you are interested in taking part in a clinical trial, visit our searchable database of clinical trials and choose 'prostate' from the dropdown list.
+If you are interested in taking part in a clinical trial for prostate cancer, visit our searchable database of clinical trials.
 If there is a trial you are interested in, print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor will need to make the referral to the research team.
 The database has information about open trial, closed trials and trial results.

 All the new approaches covered here are the subject of ongoing research.
 Until studies are completed and new effective treatments are found, these treatments cannot be used as standard therapy for cancer of the prostate.